VictorNine/fbridge/README.md

 # fbridge
-fbridge bridges facebook messanger with any service supported by matterbridge trough the API interface.
+fbridge bridges facebook messenger with any service supported by matterbridge trough the API interface.

 fbMatter is using [fbchat](https://github.com/carpedm20/fbchat/) to connect to facebook.